mythology-and-legends-in-warfare

 Blue (Woad and Other Sources)

-Blue is perhaps the color most famously associated with Celtic warriors, particularly the Britons and Picts.
-The primary source of blue dye was woad (Isatis tinctoria), a plant that produces a deep, lasting blue pigment.
-Woad had practical advantages: it was widely cultivated, the dyeing process was well understood, and the resulting color was striking.
-However, its significance went beyond the practical.
+Blue is the color most famously associated with Celtic warriors, particularly the Britons and Picts.
+The primary source was woad (Isatis tinctoria), a plant producing a deep, lasting blue pigment.
+Woad had practical advantages—it was widely cultivated, the dyeing process was well understood, and the color was striking.
+But its significance went beyond practicality.
+Blue was associated with the sky, water, and the Otherworld.
+It was a color of the gods and of druids, who were sometimes described as wearing blue robes or carrying blue wands.
+Wearing woad paint placed the warrior under the protection of these divine forces.

 Black